TrialsNest

 Clinical trial recruitment software RFP library

-A practical RFP question library for clinical trial recruitment software buyers evaluating workflow coverage, site-network visibility, source quality, records readiness, sponsor reporting, implementation, and trust boundaries.
+An RFP question library for recruitment software covering site workflow, source quality, reporting, implementation, and support.

 A recruitment software RFP should ask vendors to prove how their platform handles patient interest, prescreening boundaries, coordinator ownership, records readiness, source quality, dashboards, sponsor reporting, implementation, access, and healthcare data boundaries.